 Like a hiking trail, patterns are discovered and established based on use.
 Patterns always come in degrees of perfection, but can be optimized or adopted based on what business needs require solutions.
 You can think of the business use case as an instantiation of the pattern, i.e. a use for the generic process of data movement and handling.

-Data Integration Pattern 1: Migration
+Data integration pattern 1: Migration

-Why is it valuable?
+Why is migration valuable?

-When is it useful?
+When is migration useful?

-Data Integration Pattern 2: Broadcast
+Data integration pattern 2: Broadcast

-Broadcast can also be called “one way sync from one to many”, and it is the act of moving data from a single source system to many destination systems in an ongoing and real-time (or near real-time), basis.
+Broadcast can also be called “one way sync from one to many,” and it refers to moving data from a single source system to many destination systems in an ongoing and real-time (or near real-time), basis.

-Why is it valuable?
+Why is broadcast valuable?

-You may want to immediately start fulfilment of orders that come from your CRM, online e-shop, or internal tool where the fulfilment processing system is centralized regardless of which channel the order comes from.
-You may want to send a notification of the temperature of your steam turbine to a monitoring system every 100 ms. You may want to broadcast to a general practitioner’s patient management system when one of their regular patients is checked into an emergency room.
-There are countless examples of when you want to take an important piece of information from an originating system and broadcast it to one or more receiving systems as soon as possible after the event happens.
+You may want to immediately start fulfilment of orders that come from your CRM, eCommerce tool, or internal tool where the fulfilment processing system is centralized regardless of which channel the order comes from.
+You may want to send a notification of the temperature of your steam turbine to a monitoring system every 100 ms. You may want to broadcast to a general practitioner’s patient management system, when one of their regular patients is checked into an emergency room.
+There are countless examples of when you want to transfer data from an originating system and broadcast it to another.

-When is it useful?
+When is broadcast useful?

 The broadcast pattern’s “need” can easily be identified by the following criteria: